padenot/ringbuf.js/README.md

 Cross-Origin-Embedder-Policy: require-corp
 ```

-As of 2021-11-09, the following browsers are compatible:
+As of 2023-05-25, the following browsers are compatible:

 - Firefox Desktop all current versions including current ESR
 - Firefox for Android all current versions
-- Chrome Desktop and (usually) Chromium-based browsers (for a long time)
+- Chrome Desktop and Chromium-based browsers (for a long time)
-- Chrome for Android version 88 and later and browsers based on Chrome version
+- Chrome for Android
-    88 and later
-- Safari run in the following way:
-    `__XPC_JSC_useSharedArrayBuffer=1 open -a "Safari"`
-- Safari Tech Preview's current version
+- Safari

 ## License

 Mozilla Public License 2.0